snipercup/CDDA-Content-Manager/doc/Using the Content Editor.md

 ![Imgur](https://i.imgur.com/j1Dzh0t.png?1)

 Now to change the format, simply select the format you want.
-In this example, I change from 'string format' to 'list format' and now I have  al list:
+In this example, I change from 'string format' to 'list format' and now I have  a list:

 ![Imgur](https://i.imgur.com/ge8DL3p.png)